TechnicalUserX/libtech/README.md

 ```cmd
 setx PATH C:\MinGW\bin
 ```
-> ⚠️ Default direcotyr is `C:\MinGW`, it is your responsibility to handle changes for `Installation Directory`.
+> ⚠️ Default directory is `C:\MinGW`, it is your responsibility to handle changes for `Installation Directory`.

 > ⚠️ The reason you should specify `\bin` folder is the `gcc` and `g++` and many other tools are located inside this folder.
 > They should be accessible anywhere in the Windows system.